robbles/arduino_makefile/README.md

 Hopefully these will be self-explanatory but in case they're not:

-- ARDUINO_DIR : Where the Arduino software has been unpacked
+- `ARDUINO_DIR` : Where the Arduino software has been unpacked
-- TARGET : The basename used for the final files.
+- `TARGET` : The basename used for the final files.
 Canonically this would match the .pde file, but it's not needed
               here: you could always set it to xx if you wanted!
-- ARDUINO_LIBS : A list of any libraries used by the sketch (we assume these are in $(ARDUINO_DIR)/libraries
+- `ARDUINO_LIBS` : A list of any libraries used by the sketch (we assume these are in $(ARDUINO_DIR)/libraries
+- `MCU` : The target processor
-- MCU,F_CPU : The target processor description
+- `F_CPU` : The target processor frequency
-- ARDUINO_PORT : The port where the Arduino can be found (only needed when uploading
+- `ARDUINO_PORT` : The port where the Arduino can be found (only needed when uploading

 Once this file has been created the typical workflow is just